-He has further declared that "martial law should have legally terminated on January 17, 1973 when the new Constitution was ratified" but that "the popular clamor manifested in the referendum [was] that the National Assembly be temporarily suspended" and the reaction in the July, 1973 referendum "was violently against stopping the use of martial law powers," adding that "I intend to submit this matter at least once a year to the people, and when they say we should shift to the normal functions of government, then we will do so."13
+He has further declared that "martial law should have legally terminated on January 17, 1973 when the new Constitution was ratified" but that the "popular clamor manifested in the referendum [was] that the National Assembly be temporarily suspended" and the reaction in the July, 1973 referendum "was violently against the stopping the use of martial law powers," adding that "I intend to submit this matter at least once a year to the people, and when they say we should shift to the normal functions of government, then we will do so."
+13

-And it should be noted, as I first pointed out in my dissent in the Referendum cases last year14 that the President's acts and decrees are now issued by him no longer under the martial law powers vested in him as Commander-in-Chief of all the Armed Forces of the Philippines but "by virtue of powers in (him) vested by the Constitution."
+And it should be noted, as I first pointed out in my dissent in the Referendum cases last year that the President's acts and decrees are now issued by him no longer under the martial law powers vested in him as commander-in-Chief of all the Armed Forces of the Philippines but "by virtue of powers in (him) vested by the Constitution."

-After four years almost to the day, with the recent capture of Dante, Corpus and other leaders of the rebel New People's Army and the announced decimation of their ranks, the country bidding to be the international convention center in this part of the world with the inauguration of its complex of buildings that has been acclaimed as second to none, an open skies policy following the simultaneous construction of some fifteen first-class hotels and an aggressive tourist development program projected to bring in over a million tourists by 1980, it is well that the men of the law ponder in line with the free discussion and debate announced (from September 11, 1976 to October 15, 1976) for the referendum called for next October 16th on the question of continued imposition of a state of martial law.
+After four years almost to the day, with the recent capture of Dante, Corpus and other leaders of the rebel New People's Army and the announced decimation of their ranks, the country bidding to be the international convention center in this part of the world with the inauguration of its complex of buildings that has been acclaimed as second to none, an open skies policy following the simultaneous construction of some fifteen first-class hotels and an aggressive tourism development program projected to bring in over a million tourists by 1980, it is well that the men of the law ponder in line with the free discussion and debate announced (from September 11, 1976 to October 15, 1976) for the referendum called for next October 16th on the question of continued imposition of a state of martial law.

-With reference to this question, my dissenting opinion is of record that the general question of "Do you want the President to continue exercising such [martial law] powers" even if viewed as "purely consultative" is subject to grave constitutional objection.
+With reference to this question, my dissenting opinion is of record that the general question of "[d]o you want the President to continue exercising such [martial law] powers" even if viewed as "purely consultative" is subject to grave constitutional objection.
 The continuance of martial law hardly presents an appropriate subject for submittal in a referendum (with the participation of non-qualified 15-year olds).
-In the Habeas Corpus cases, five members of the Court voted to erode the Court's unanimous ruling to the contrary in Lansang vs. Garcia and opined that "the determination of the necessity for the exercise of the power to declare martial law [and also to declare its termination] is within the exclusive domain of the President and his determination is final and conclusive upon the courts and upon all persons."15 I submitted, then, that by the same token, when the conditions of

-16 See separate opinion of Justice Antonio at 59 SCRA 460, 472, concurred is See separate opinion of Justice Antonio at 59 SCRA 460, 472, concurred in by Justices Makasiar, Esguerra, Fernandez and Aquino.
-Five other members Makaiintal, C.J., Castro, Fernando, Barredo and Muñor Palma, JJ. in effect applied the Lansang formula and saw no arbitrariness in the declaration, with most holding that the question had been foreclosed by the validating article of the Transitory Provisions of the 1973 Constitution. rebellion (or invasion) which called for the declaration of martial law under the Constitution no longer exist in the President's determination, then martial law itself thereby ceases to exist, regardless of the holding of any referendum or the outcome thereof.
-Prescinding from the question of whether it is subject to judicial review and determination, (as unanimously held in Lansang) the termination of martial law is not a matter of choice for the people (who much less than the courts can have "judicially discoverable and manageable standards" nor "the complete picture of the emergency" to make the determination) but a matter of the President's constitutional duty to determine and declare the termination of martial law when the necessity therefor has ceased.
+In the Habeas Corpus cases, five members of the Court voted to erode the Court's unanimous ruling to the contrary in Lansang vs. Garcia and opined that "the determination of the necessity for the exercise of the power to declare martial law [and also to declare its termination] is within the exclusive domain of the President and his determination is final and conclusive upon the courts and upon all persons."15 I submitted, then, that by the same token, when the conditions of rebellion (or invasion) which called for the declaration of martial law under the Constitution no longer exist in the President's determination, then martial law itself thereby ceases to exist, regardless of the holding of any referendum or the outcome thereof.
+Prescinding from the question of whether it is subject to judicial review and determination, (as unanimously held in Lansang) the termination of martial law is not a matter of choice for the pople (who much less than the courts can have "judicially discoverable and manageable standards" nor "the complete picture of the emergency" to make the determination) but a matter of the President's constitutional duty to determine and declare the termination of martial law when the necessity therefor has ceased.
 As necessity creates the rule, so it limits its duration.